What your AI actually does. Not what it's claimed to do.

 The compliance gap is widening faster than the tooling.

-EU AI Act enforcement begins in earnest this year.
-State-level AI disclosure rules are landing in the US.
-Procurement teams at large buyers are requiring documentation that most vendors can't produce.
+The EU AI Act is moving from text to enforcement, with major deadlines landing between 2026 and 2027.
+State-level AI disclosure rules are arriving in the US, and procurement teams at large buyers are requiring documentation most vendors can't produce.

 Three ways to start.

-A 10-question read of your current AI governance maturity, with a written assessment and prioritized next steps.
+A 10-question read of your governance maturity, with a written assessment and prioritized next steps.

-Ongoing review of model launches, vendor selection, and policy decisions, on retainer or per-engagement.
+Learn more →Ongoing governance review of model launches, vendor decisions, and policy changes, on retainer.

 Ten questions.
 About ten minutes.
-You'll get a written read of which tier your systems fall into, and the two or three things to address first.
+A written read of where your systems stand and the two or three things to address first.